History of FK Partizan: Dark decade and domestic success (1990s)

 After the death of President Josip Broz Tito in 1980, ethnic tension grew in Yugoslavia, with the follow, that in the early 1990s the Yugoslav state began to fall apart, and the civil war broke out.
 At the end of May in 1992, the United Nations Security Council imposed sanctions against the country, which led to political isolation, economic decline and hyperinflation of the Yugoslav dinar, and finally dislodged Yugoslav football from the international scene.
 The disintegration of Yugoslavia, the Yugoslav wars from 1991 to 1995, the resulting difficulties, as well as the sanctions had hit all Yugoslav clubs hard.
 After the breakup of SFR Yugoslavia in 1991, a new Yugoslavia was formed out from Serbia and Montenegro and was named FR Yugoslavia.
 Anyway, Partizan won during the war two titles consecutively: 1993 and 1994.
 Next two championships Partizan won in 1996 and 1997.
 But after only few years of peace, the Yugoslav clubs stood again before difficult times.
 Between 1998 and 1999, peace was broken again, because the situation in Kosovo worsened with continued clashes between Yugoslav security forces and the UÇK.
 The confrontations led to the Kosovo War and finally to the NATO bombing of Yugoslavia, which started 4 days after the 112th Red Star - Partizan derby, and this without UN Mandate, and thus without the permission of the UN.
 The bombing campaign was criticized, especially for the number of civilian casualties that resulted from the bombing.
 By this time, Partizan won in 1999 a further championship title, again during a war.

-During these turbulent 1990s, the club won also several national cups, this in 1992, 1994 and 1998.
-The key man for these trophies was Ljubiša Tumbaković.
-He became the most successful manager in the history of Partizan.
-In 1997, Partizan was reintroduced to European competitions following the lift of the UEFA ban on clubs from FR Yugoslavia, but while the national team continued where they had stopped in the spring of 1992, the clubs had all their results erased and were treated as the beginners in the European competitions.
-The decision met with incomprehension among the club officials of the Yugoslav clubs.
-That decision will have long-term catastrophic consequences for Partizan – instead of enjoying the merits of its own many-year work, they would get harder opponents from the start and the competition would start already in July.
-Well, this decade has been marked by numerous team changes and the circle of selling the best players to richer European clubs after just a couple of seasons of first-team football and replacing them with fresh young talents.
-Many players are credited with the successes of the nineties, such as Predrag Mijatović, Slaviša Jokanović, Savo Milošević, Albert Nađ, Dragan Ćirić, Zoran Mirković, Saša Ćurčić, Branko Brnović, Goran Pandurović, Dražen Bolić, Niša Saveljić, Damir Čakar, Budimir Vujačić, Ivan Tomić, Georgi Hristov, Đorđe Tomić, Ivica Kralj, Mateja Kežman and many others.
+Under the management of Ljubiša Tumbaković, the club won several national cups in the 1990s.
+In 1997, Partizan was reintroduced to European competitions following UEFA's ban on clubs from FR Yugoslavia.
+However, while the national team regained the position it had held in the spring of 1992, the clubs had their results erased and were treated as beginners in the European competitions.
+The 1990s were marked by numerous team changes: successive seasons saw star players sold to richer European clubs, only to be replaced by new talent.
+Many players are credited with the club's successes of the 1990s.
+These include Predrag Mijatović, Slaviša Jokanović, Savo Milošević, Albert Nađ, Dragan Ćirić, Zoran Mirković, Saša Ćurčić, Branko Brnović, Goran Pandurović, Dražen Bolić, Niša Saveljić, Damir Čakar, Budimir Vujačić, Ivan Tomić, Georgi Hristov, Đorđe Tomić, Ivica Kralj, Mateja Kežman, amongst others.